 Table 2 in Appendix C contains the high-value datasets the NRC plans to publish between the release date of this plan and September 30, 2011.
 The agency will publish each, along with a data dictionary, in open format on the NRC's public Web site, and they will also be available through Data.gov.
+Datasets in Table 3 of Appendix C represent first-time open-format publication of data that underlie previously published information.

+Table 4 in Appendix C contains a composite list of the datasets in Tables 1, 2, and 3, indicating the key audiences with an interest/need for each dataset based on past input from these audiences and input from the NRC's Open Government Advisory Group.
 By October 31, 2010, the agency will institutionalize a process for maintaining and adding to its initial inventory of high-value data sets, taking into account the public's input on the types of data that would be of value.
 The agency would like to receive more public input on this subject so that efforts can be directed towards publishing the most useful datasets.
 Suggestions for such datasets may be submitted through the agency's public dialogue on ways to improve open government at the NRC.